DoodleScheduling/hiring-challenges/frontend-engineer/README.md

 ## Challenge Requirements

-- **Time Commitment:** Spend 3 to 5 hours on the challenge over the course of one week.
+- **Time Commitment:** Spend 4 to 6 hours on the challenge over the course of one week.
-- **Technology:** Build the interface using JavaScript (or TypeScript).
+- **Technology:** Build the interface using TypeScript.
 Feel free to use libraries like React or frameworks like Next.js if desired.
 - **Responsiveness:** The interface must be responsive and work smoothly on commonly used browsers and mobile devices.
 - **Code Quality:** Maintain clear code readability, commit often with useful messages, and prioritize performance and accessibility.